janearc/wonder/sigil/metareal/cinder/concept/legacy-meritocracy.md

 are populated by people who survived them—not those they excluded.
 - **Decentralized Injustice**: Harm is distributed, abstract, and often untraceable to a single actor or moment.
+- **Shackle Symbiosis**: Systems produce model participants who become dependent on the very metrics that constrain them, internalizing their value.

 ---